 - Represented a client in connection with oil and gas investments in Alaska.

 - Advised client in connection with lease acquisitions in the Western United States.

 - Counsel to VGS in structuring and documenting an LNG floating receiving terminal in India.

-- Representation of a client structuring, negotiating, and documenting the entire value chain of LNG contracts for a project in Western Australia.
+- Representation of a client structuring, negotiating, and documenting the entire value chain of LNG contracts for the Wheatstone LNGProject in Western Australia.

-- Representation of a client structuring, negotiating, and documenting the governance agreements for an LNG project in British Columbia, Canada.
+- Representation of a client structuring, negotiating, and documenting the governance agreements for the Kitimat LNG Project in British Columbia, Canada.